WhatsApp/erlfmt/doc/erlfmt_parse.md

   either an `atom` or a `var` node and `Args` is a list of expressions, types, or special `guard` nodes.

-* A new node `{guard, Anno, Expr, Guard}` is introduced, used only as argument for a macro.
+* A new operator node `{op, Anno, 'when', Expr, Guard}` is introduced, used only as argument for a macro.
 It represents "free-standing" `Expr when Guard` expressions as used, for example, in the `assertMatch` macro.

 * A new node `{macro_string, Anno, Name}` is introduced, where `Name` is either an `atom` or a `var` node.
 It represents `??Name` macro syntax.